Topics:

 The latter purpose is to fund healthcare professionals and incentivize EMR usage.
 In fact, it is true that not all physicians use EMR, but since 2012, an increase of 50% has happened.
 Consequently, this augmentation boosted the number of updated health organizations worldwide in the patient care.
 Besides, it increased the security of patient data and care coordination.

 EMR promotion happens everywhere you go.
-Basically, both private and public financial incentives encourage doctors to go with EMRs.
-As well, the government invested billions into training workers in the sector of health data technology.
+Both private and public financial incentives encourage doctors to go with EMRs.
+The government also invested billions into training workers in the sector of health data technology.
 Moreover, it established centers for a regional extension to give technical advice and others.
-However, there are some obstacles that stand in between the initiative and its goals.
+However, some obstacles stand in between the initiative and its goals.
 Namely, the time required to shift to the digital realm.

-Let’s remember that the usage of EMRs makes doctors’ practices higher inefficient.
-Also, they improve patient care quality through the availability of the medical history to any doctor.
+Let’s remember that using EMRs makes doctors’ practices more inefficient.
+Also, they improve patient care quality by providing medical history to any doctor.

 Unfortunately, a lot of physicians still prefer paperwork.
-Nevertheless, the future promised the implementation of EMRs in all medical practices.
+Nevertheless, the future promises the implementation of EMRs in all medical practices.
 Initially, the Health Information Technology for Economic and Clinical Health Act (HITECH Act), approved in 2009, prompted healthcare systems to adopt EMR.
 The HITECH Act incorporates incentives to buy only certified EMR systems.
 The HITECH Act also generates privacy regulations and standards.
-Furthermore, it allows Medicare and Medicaid to offer payments to physicians and hospitals who prove “meaningful use” of EMRs.
+Furthermore, it allows Medicare and Medicaid to pay physicians and hospitals who prove “meaningful use” of EMRs.

 HITECH Act